Red Evo

 Evolution X (2008)

 The EVO name kinda tanked a little with the last evolution; it just wasn’t as special as it once was.
-The introduction of the limited-edition FQ-400 variant, though, brought some of the rawness back that this particular model was missing, featuring wider tracks and lower and stiffer suspension, along with a new twin-clutch gearbox and Brembo brakes.
+In a fitting send-off for the EVO, the introduction of the limited-edition FQ-400 variant, brought some of the rawness back that this particular model was missing with its incredible 403bhp output, featuring wider tracks and lower and stiffer suspension, along with a new twin-clutch gearbox and Brembo brakes.
 The revised Active Yaw Control technology featured on the X varies torque between the left and right wheels, allowing for maximum traction when cornering.

 Power: 290bhp @ 6500rpm